Lightyear Investing App Review

 Progression to servicing local customers and local markets

-But anyway, they’ve sorted that now, and if you want to invest in UK shares like Lloyds, you can actually buy them on the LSE, something that eToro is yet to do.
-With them, you still have to buy USD-denominated shares.
+But anyway, if you want to invest in UK shares like Lloyds, you can actually buy them on the LSE, something that eToro is yet to do.
+With eToro, you still have to buy USD-denominated shares.

-I’ve mentioned how annoying that is many times and yet they continue serve themselves as a global broker instead of their customers as locals.
-It’s nice to see that Lightyear, fixed that problem early on.
+I’ve mentioned how annoying that is many times and yet eToro continues to serve itself as a global broker instead of its customers as locals.
+It’s nice to see that Lightyear fixed that problem early on.

 Like Transferwise, like Lightyear